massma/ltf-github-website-courses/lectures/git-github/intro-git-github.md

 ### What are Git and Github

 -   Git was created for collaborative software development.
-It tracks all changes made to files, and can merge changes made separately by different people.
+It tracks all changes made to files, and can merge together changes made separately by different people.
 -   Github is a web platform owned by Microsoft that hosts Git projects and provides complementary tools.